|Scientific Name||Aegilops cylindrica Host|

 80 -150 seeds per plant.

-Dry, disturbed sites, fields, and roadsides, cultivated fields, apparently grassland.
+Dry, disturbed sites, fields, and roadsides, cultivated fields, grassland.

 Additional Crop Information